aaron-grau/curic/javascript/projects/ttt_node/README.md

 ## Learning Goals

 + Be able to write object-oriented JavaScript programs comfortably
++ Be comfortable using readline in Node
++ Know how to approach creating an AI

 [Here][ruby-ttt]'s a link to the old instructions for Tic Tac Toe.